- Contemporary Art at the Gardner

 June 21-August 20, 2012 // Special Exhibition Gallery

 Many Gardner Museum Artists-in-Residence work in the medium of film, video, and digital projection.
-In the summer of 2012, the Museum presented a selection of nine projections in the Special Exhibition Gallery.
+In the summer of 2012, the Museum presented a selection of nine projections in the Special Exhibition Gallery by Lida Abdul, Ackroyd & Harvey, Cliff Evans, Henrik Hakansson, Melvin Moti, Luisa Rabbia, Dayanita Sing, Su-Mei Tse and David Wilson.
 Ranging in length from just a few minutes to almost an hour, the works were shown in a continuous loop during open hours, highlighting a different work each week and providing a unique opportunity to view these works.

-Click the Schedule tab to learn about Artists-in-Residence, their films, and dates they were on view.
+Click the Schedule tab to learn about the Artists' residencies, the films that were shown, and dates they were on view.

 Image: Dayanita Singh, File Room (detail), 2011.
 Courtesy of Frith Street Gallery, London.